 The 2024 GMC Terrain may not be classified or priced as a full-blown luxury model, but people have yet to tell the Terrain.
 Every model boasts a generous standard specification, and the all-important infotainment system is one of the best around.
 A 7.0-inch touchscreen is standard in the entry-level SLE.
 However, the SLT and higher models get upgraded to a larger 8.0-inch unit, and every model features Bluetooth, Wi-Fi hotspot capability, and wireless Apple CarPlay and Android Auto compatibility.
 The AT4 doesn’t cost much more than the SLE and SLT models, which could make it the sweet spot for value for many shoppers.

 But if you are considering buying the AT4, pay attention to that you are tantalizingly close to the opulent Denali at the top of the range.
 The Denali features a standard 8.0-inch multi-colour reconfigurable driver information screen, adaptive cruise control, Automatic Parking Assist, premium Bose audio, HD Surround Vision, a head-up display, heated front and rear outboard seats, and a heated steering wheel.
 And, of course, you are also treated to perforated leather-appointed seating embellished with Denali logos.

-The 2023 GMC Terrain is a compact crossover SUV that checks all the right boxes as a stylish, safe, well-equipped, and comfortable way for up to five people to navigate the urban jungle.
-Experience it for yourself with a test drive from Roy Foss Chevrolet Buick GMC Woodbridge at 2 Auto Park Circle, Woodbridge, ON, or call us at (905) 850-1000 for more details and schedule an appointment for a date and time that’s suitable for you.
+The 2024 GMC Terrain is a compact crossover SUV that checks all the right boxes as a stylish, safe, well-equipped, and comfortable way for up to five people to navigate the urban jungle.
+Experience it for yourself with a test drive from Roy Foss Chevrolet Buick GMC Woodbridge at 2 Auto Park Circle, Woodbridge, Ontario, or call us at (905) 850-1000 for more details and schedule an appointment for a date and time suitable for you.